What programs contributed to the success of this project?

 Social Venture Partners Arizona programs

-Students are supported in various programs and clubs by the funds and personal time provided by the local business and professional members and friends of the Social Venture Partners Education Affinity Group (SVPAZ) which is working closely with Camelback High School.
+Students are supported in various programs and clubs by the funds and personal time provided by the local business and professional membersand friends of the Social Venture Partners Education Affinity Group (SVPAZ) which worked closely with Camelback High School during 2009-13.
+These programs are now carried on by the Community Network.

-- Some of the SVPAZ folks spend many hours in the various classrooms working one on one with students on their projects.
+- Some of the SVPAZ participants spent many hours in the various classrooms working one on one with students on their projects.

-- One retired engineer supervises a class in entrepreneurship and also brings in his peers to help students prepare their DECA (see http://www.deca.org) presentations.
+- One retired engineer supervised a class in entrepreneurship and also brought in his peers to help students prepare their DECA (see http://www.deca.org) presentations.

 - Other local business people work with the students in DECA with their Toastmasters speeches, a project that has continued for many years.